Future Policy Approximation for Offline Reinforcement Learning in LLM Reasoning: Experiment Details

+\item\textbf{Reasoning Preference Optimization (RPO)} \citep{pang2024iterativerpo} adds a length normalized negative log-likelihood term to DPO to mitigate the decrease of probabilities in rewarded samples in reasoning domains.
+RPO shows promising performance compared to baseline DPO in reasoning domains.
+The loss function is:

+where $\alpha > 0$ controls the weight of the NLL regularization on correct responses, following the original paper we set $\alpha = 1$.

-\paragraph{Kahneman-Tversky Optimization (KTO).} A widely used alignment method that does not require paired preference data \citep{Ethayarajh2024KTO}.
-For a fair comparison, we use the same dataset as other algorithms, treating trajectories as individual preferred and dispreferred examples.
+\item\textbf{Kahneman-Tversky Optimization (KTO)} \citep{Ethayarajh2024KTO} models alignment based on Kahneman-Tversky's Prospect Theory \citep{kahneman1979prospect}.
+KTO is a widely used alignment method that does not require paired preference data.
 The KTO loss is defined as: